 Why Book Size Matters

-The above information may seem a bit overboard, but book size matters because it either establishes or undermines your credibility as an author.
+The above information may seem a bit overwhelming, but book size matters because it either establishes or undermines your credibility as an author.
 Readers are used to seeing certain genres on the shelves at certain sizes and with certain fonts.

 If you choose to self-publish your book and ignore industry-standard trim size for your project, readers will likely question your credibility.
 Your book may be just as good as the one next to it, but readers don’t know this.